KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

             article['date'].strftime('%Y-%m-%d'))
 ```

-Caption: Iterating through the `cat_articles` and `all_articles` lists and accessing the data by index and variable

 #### Writing Content Using String Versus List

 One other seemingly incidental difference between implementations that could affect performance is how content is written to the README.md.